mozillascience/global-sprint-2016/README.md

 Join us as we learn to collaboratively build projects transforming science on the web!

 This two-day sprint event brings together researchers, coders, librarians and the public from around the globe to hack on open science and open data projects in their communities.
+This repo is the [official list of participating projects](https://github.com/mozillascience/global-sprint-2016/issues) at [#mozsprint](http://mozillascience.org/global-sprint-2016).

 ## Projects Guide